 VA Construction Loan

-Build Your Home With Zero Down and No PMI
+Build a Home With Your VA Benefit and Zero Down

 Veterans can use their VA benefit to build a home, not just buy one.